zainnadeem/object-oriented-people-ios-0616/README.md

 Publicly declare the ten following methods in the `.h` header file:

   * `init` — the default initializer,
-  * `initWithName:age:` — a convenience initializer,
+  * `initWithName:ageInYears:` — a convenience initializer,
-  * `initWithName:age:skills:qualifiedTutor:` — a designated initializer,
+  * `initWithName:ageInYears:heightInInches:` — a designated initializer,

   * `celebrateBirthday` which returns an `NSString`,